 After a year, the trainees can draw simple examples in the factory, and three years later they are considered painters.
 Only after 10 years of work in the profession do they reach the level of professional accolades.

 The traditional and precise examples are produced by the factory's artists thanks to stencil patterns, such as old-fashioned duplicating machines.
 The pattern is pasted by the artist into the bright ceramics, and from there the outline of the painting is transferred, a sort of thin sketch.
 On it the painters paint with brushes and strengthen the painting and then paint in a variety of shades of blue.
 The blue shades are obtained through the dilution of water into the paint.
-Then burn the dish in the oven, at a very high temperature.
+Then the dish is burned in the kilnt at a very high temperature.
 Thus the color is fixed for many years.

 The museum features a selection of decorated dishes and household items prepared for the Dutch royal family.